-The bold, courageous breed originated in the late 1700s during the heyday of British fox hunts, when it was their job to coax the fox from its lair so hounds and horsemen could begin their pursuit.
+It was this dog's job to coax the fox from its lair, allowing the hounds and horsemen to begin their pursuit.
 The Fox Terrier would essentially harass the fox by growling and lunging until it retreated from its hole.

-Fox hunting is now banned in England, but it was a passion of the British gentry for generations and consisted of a full-dress fox hunt marked by pageantry and ritual—with eager terriers ridding in saddlebags.
-These dogs were specifically bred to “go to ground”—that is, chase small game from their dens.
-It’s believed that the Wire Fox Terrier is a descendant from the Rough Coated Terrier and Tan Terrier, while the Smooth Fox Terrier has historically been considered to be a cross between Old English Terriers, smooth-coated Black and Tan Terriers, Bull Terriers, Greyhounds, and Beagles.
+Fox hunting is now banned in England, but it was a passion of the British gentry for generations.
+These hunts consisted of full-dress events marked by pageantry and ritual with eager terriers riding in saddlebags.
+These dogs were specifically bred to “go to ground”—that is, to chase small game from their dens.
+It’s believed that the Wire Fox Terrier descended from the Rough Coated Terrier and Tan Terrier, while the Smooth Fox Terrier is considered a mix between Old English Terriers, smooth-coated Black and Tan Terriers, Bull Terriers, Greyhounds, and Beagles.

-Both the Wire and Smooth Fox Terriers are consistently successful show dogs, with more than a dozen Westminster Kennel Club "Best in Show" awards.
+Both the Wire and Smooth Fox Terriers are successful show dogs with more than a dozen Westminster Kennel Club "Best in Show" awards.
 Matford Vic, a Wire purchased from a farmer for only 10 dollars, won Westminster in both 1915 and 1916.
-Known as the “gentleman of the terrier world,” a Smooth Fox Terrier took Westminster's "Best in Show" three times in a row from 1907 to 1909.
+Known as the “gentleman of the terrier world,” a Smooth Fox Terrier was named "Best in Show" three years in a row from 1907 to 1909.

-In England, both Wire and Smooth Fox Terriers have been recognized as separate breeds since the late 19th century, and the AKC recognized them both as distinct breeds in 1985.
-Though the Wire Fox Terrier is considered to be the more recent of the two breeds, there are paintings that suggest both coat varieties have been around since the middle of the 18th century.
-Interbreeding of both Smooth and Wire Fox Terriers ceased in the early 1900s.
+In England, both Wire and Smooth Fox Terriers have been recognized as separate breeds since the late 19th century, and the AKC recognized them as distinct breeds in 1985.
+Though the Wire Fox Terrier is considered the more recent variety, historic paintings suggest both coat types have been around since the mid-18th century.
+Interbreeding of Smooth and Wire Fox Terriers ceased in the early 1900s.

 Fox Terrier Care

 Grooming a Wire Fox Terrier will depend on whether your dog is a show dog or a family companion.
 Showing these dogs will require hand-stripping the coat, while a pet’s coat can be clipped into a trim with minimal effort.
-Though they are not big shedders, Wire Foxes will require regular brushing to avoid matting.
-The Smooth Fox Terrier’s hard, dense coat should be groomed weekly with a thick brush.
+Though they are not big shedders, Wire Foxes will require regular brushing to avoid matting in their coarse, hypoallergenic coats.
+The Smooth Fox Terrier’s hard, dense coat should be groomed weekly with a thick brush to remove shedding hair.

-Training these spunky, playful dogs will require a great deal of consistency and patience, but also a sense of humor.
+Training these spunky, playful dogs will require a great deal of consistency and patience, but it also helps to have a sense of humor.
 Although the breed is highly intelligent, they are also independent and easily bored, so training sessions must be kept brief, positive, and engaging.
-Proper socialization will also be important, as some of these dogs can become jealous or aggressive towards other pets in the home.
+Proper socialization is a necessity.
+Some Fox Terriers can become jealous or aggressive towards other pets in the home.

-As potential show dogs, Fox Terriers are highly adept for performance events that require agility, speed, and intelligence.
+As potential show dogs, Fox Terriers are highly adept for performance events like agility sports that require athleticism, speed, and intelligence.
 Naturally alert, they also tend to make excellent watchdogs.

 Diet and Nutrition

-The Fox Terrier should perform well with a high-quality commercially or home-prepared (under veterinary supervision) dog food.
-Fresh, clean water should be available at all times for this active, playful breed.
+The Fox Terrier should perform well with high-quality commercial or home-prepared (under veterinary supervision) dog food, typically about two cups per day.
+A diet with plenty of protein is recommended.
+Fresh, clean water should be available at all times for this active and playful breed.